YinHK-gameDev/unity-learn/animation/Animation controller/README.md

 ## Animation controller
+When you have animation clips ready to use, you need to use an Animator Controller to bring them together.
+An Animator Controller asset is created within Unity and allows you to maintain a set of animations for a character or object.

 The various ways an Animator Controller can be created:

 - From the Project View by selecting `Create > Animator Controller`.